Data-driven Smooth Tests for Normality in ANOVA When the Number of Groups is Large: The testing framework

+Our problem of interest is to assess whether the random error $\varepsilon = \sigma e$ in ANOVA models is normally distributed with mean zero and variance $\sigma^2$, that is, $\varepsilon \sim \mathcal{N} (0,\sigma^2)$ for some $\sigma>0$.
+Equivalently, this can be formulated as testing the null hypothesis about the standardized random error $H_0: e \sim \mathcal{N} (0,1)$ against alternatives of nonnormality.
+To motivate our methodology, consider the transformation $Z=\Phi(e)$, where $\Phi(\cdot)$ denotes the cumulative distribution function (CDF) of the standard normal distribution.
+Under the null hypothesis of normality, the CDF of the transformed random variable $Z$ is given by

-Or, equivalently, the probability density function (PDF) of $Z$ under $H_0$ is given by $h(z)=1$ for $z\in[0,1]$.
-That is, $Z \sim U[0,1]$ under $H_0$.
-Under the alternative hypothesis $H_{1}$, the PDF $h(z)$ differs from 1.
-The distinct behavior of $Z$ under $H_0$ and $H_1$ provides the very basis for our Neyman's type smooth test. \cite{neyman1937smooth} considered the following \emph{smooth} alternative to the uniform density:
+Or, equivalently, under $H_0$, the probability density function (PDF) of $Z$ is $g(z)\equiv 1, z\in[0,1]$, that is, $Z \sim \mathcal{U}[0,1]$, where $\mathcal{U}[0,1]$ denotes the uniform distribution on the interval $[0,1]$.
+Under the alternative, the density $g(z)$ deviates from unity.
+This distinct behavior of $Z$ under $H_0$ and $H_1$ forms the basis of Neyman's smooth test.
+In particular, \cite{neyman1937smooth} introduced the following \emph{smooth} alternative to the uniform density: